Dynamic self-loops in networks of passive and active binary elements

+is a Lyapunov-like function of the system, which guarantees that the latter always converges toward a stable state, and thus prohibits self-loops (App. \ref{app:demo_reciprocal}).

 {\em Random asymmetric coupling: gaps and self-loops.---} We now exploit random interactions, where $c_{ij}$ and $c_{ji}$ are sampled independently.
+For any value of $H$, each isolated element has one stable phase, or two within the hysteretic range.
+Without interactions, stable states can thus be easily formed by combining stable elements.
+However, interactions make the switching thresholds dependent on the collective state, effectively randomizing stability ranges and creating {\em gaps}, ranges of $H$ where no state is stable.

-We uncover two related scenarios where interactions lead to self-loops.
-Suppose the system is in state $S$ which goes unstable when the driving reaches the value $H^c$.
-In the first scenario, the ensuing sequence of transitions never reaches a stable state and the system gets trapped in a self-loop, despite the presence of other stable states at $H=H^c$.
-In the second scenario, $H^c$ lies in a {\em gap}, a range of $H$ where no state is stable, and the system then necessarily gets trapped in a self-loop.
-To investigate the statistics of gaps and self-loops, we sample the model using an event-driven algorithm \cite{keim2021multiperiodic}.
-We consider collections of hysterons with thresholds in a compact range \cite{keim2021multiperiodic, keim2022mechanical, lindeman2023isolating}, and for the bare switching fields, we flatly sample the midpoints $h_{i}^c = (h^{+}_{i} + h^{-}_{i})/2$ from the interval $\left[-1, 1\right]$ and the interaction coefficients $c_{ij}$ from $\left[-J_0 , J_0\right]$.
-Unless noted otherwise, we flatly sample the spans $\sigma_i = h^{+}_{i} - h^{-}_{i}$ from $\left[0, 0.5\right]$.
+We find two related scenarios where interactions lead to self-loops.
+The length of a self-loop, i.e. the number of unstable states visited within the cycle, is denoted $L$.
+We consider state $S$ going unstable by the driving crossing a critical value $H^c$.
+In the first scenario, $H^c$ lies at the edge of a {gap}, and the system gets inevitably trapped in a self-loop as there are no stable states.
+In the second, a set of $L$ distinct unstable states transition toward each other, forming a periodic attractor, and the system gets trapped, despite the presence of other stable states at $H=H^c$.

+To investigate the statistics of gaps, self-loops, and the self-loop size distribution (Supplemental Material), we sample the model using an event-driven algorithm \cite{keim2021multiperiodic}.
+We consider collections of hysterons with thresholds in a compact range \cite{keim2021multiperiodic, keim2022mechanical, lindeman2025generalizing}: we flatly sample the midpoints of the bare switching thresholds $h_{i}^c = (h^{+}_{i} + h^{-}_{i})/2$ from the interval $\left[-1, 1\right]$ and the interaction coefficients $c_{ij}$ from $\left[-J_0 , J_0\right]$.
+Unless noted otherwise, we flatly sample the spans $\sigma_i = h^{+}_{i} - h^{-}_{i} > 0$ from $\left[0, 0.5\right]$.